mohitsorde/jsosrm/README.md

 **validators, setters, getters**
 </a>

 validators, setters and getters are array of keys of default and custom utils that have been provided to child of 'ParserBaseClass' via instances of ValidatorBaseClass, SetterBaseClass and GetterBaseClass respectively (see [this](#parser-child) for details).
 Value of input key must pass all the validations specified in the validators array and are transformed by each setter utility function specified in setters array.
-Vice-versa, when retriving the object via _getReverseParams_, the returned value is transformed by each getter utility function specified in getters array.
+Vice-versa, when retrieving the object via _getReverseParams_, the returned value is transformed by each getter utility function specified in getters array.

 We may choose to specify any or all of them for a key as per our need.